 Retro engagement.
 Anecdotally, teams report higher retro engagement once they know the output feeds a longitudinal system.
 People contribute more carefully when the input has a shelf life longer than two weeks.

-Now the uncomfortable finding from teams that have run this for more than a year: the pattern engine usually confirms what senior engineers already knew and had been saying for months.
+Now the uncomfortable finding from teams running this for more than a year: the pattern engine usually confirms what senior engineers already knew and had been saying for months.
 "Deployment bottlenecks" appearing in 18 of 26 sprints surprises nobody who actually deploys.
 What the engine changes is not the discovery.
 It changes the political authority to act.
 A staff engineer saying "this is a problem" is one input.
 A chart showing the same pattern in 18 sprints is a different input.

 Temporal pattern analysis.
 Apply a time-weighted decay so recent sprints count more than older ones.
 Use a sliding window of 6 sprints to detect emerging patterns before they entrench.
 The engine flips from a retrospective tool into a near-real-time early warning system.[1]
+Concretely: weight each item's contribution to the impact score by exp(-λ * days_ago) where λ = 0.02 gives items from 35 days ago half the weight of items from today.

 Verifiable states.
 Not aspirations.